ethrlrnr/pc-toolbox/README.md

 **Alerts Central**

 - **Alerts via synchronus call** (Full dump of JSON response, results in over 200+ columns) - pc-alert-get-full-CSV-export.py
 - **Alerts via synchronus call** (Lite version, output limited to around 20 columns with RQLs.
 Geared towards AWS/GCP with ServiceNOW Integration) - pc-alert-get-lite-CSV-export(RQLmode).py
+- **Alerts via asynchronus call** (Full dump of JSON response, results in over 200+ columns) - pc-alert-get-full-CSV-async-export.py
 - **Alerts via asynchronus call** (Lite version, output limited to around 20 columns with RQLs.
 Geared towards AWS/GCP with ServiceNOW Integration) - pc-alert-get-lite-CSV-async-export(RQLmode).py
 - **Alerts Dismissals** (Can dismiss 1 or thousands of alerts.
 Requires the alert IDs to be stored in a column on a CSV called "id", one alert ID per row.
 Users can leverage the CSV output from the "lite" or "full" GET Alerts scripts above to build a list of IDs needed for this operation.) - pc-alert-bulk-dismiss-from-CSV.py
 - **Alerts Reopen** (Can reopen 1 or thousands of alerts.
 Requires the alert IDs to be stored in a column on a CSV called "id", one alert ID per row.
 Users can leverage the CSV output from the "lite" or "full" GET Alerts scripts above to build a list of IDs needed for this operation.) -pc-alert-bulk-reopen-from-CSV.py